azyklus/resume/README.md

-# Cirriculum Vitae
+# Curriculum Vitae

-In this repository is located the cirriculum vitae of AZYKLUS for year 2023.
+In this repository is located the curriculum vitae of AZYKLUS for year 2023.

 ### How to build